Should you use Schema markup?

 Increasing your SERP results’ usefulness increases CTR, which has a direct influence on search rank.

-Schema markup uses SERP elements and rich snippets to feature your valuable content directly on Google.
+Schema markup uses SERP elements and rich snippets to feature your valuable content directly on Google search results.

 And we all know that anything that helps you stand out from other bland search results is beneficial.